 When purchasing a battery powdered car, look at the battery voltage.
-A 12V (volt) or 24V battery means more power.
+A 12V (volt) or 24V battery, which means more power.
 The more weight it can handle and the more power it has over rough terrain.
 This is something to consider if you have a larger property.
 If you live in the city and plan to have your kids ride on pavement and sidewalks, you can settle on less voltage.
 A ride-on with a more powerful battery will also have faster speeds which is great for country living.
 Ours goes up to 4 ½ mph!

 Car, jeep, truck, or tractor?
-Most ride-on cars have wheels on the smaller side and they are made of plastic.
-For better traction on grass and hard surfaces, go with a jeep like the Fisher Price Power Wheels, a truck like the GMC Sierra, or a tractor like the Peg Perego John Deere tractor.
+Most ride-on cars have wheels on the smaller side and are made of plastic.
+For better traction on grass and hard surfaces, go with a Jeep, like the Fisher Price Power Wheels, a truck like the GMC Sierra, or a tractor like the Peg Perego John Deere tractor.

 The Top Ten Battery Powered and Electric Ride-on Toys